Meghdad-DTU/Text-Summerizer-Project/README.md

 - 2- Push your docker image to ECR

-- 3- Launch Your EC2
+- 3- Launch Your EC2 Machine

-- 4- Pull Your image from ECR in EC2
+- 4- Pull Your image from ECR in EC2 Machine

-- 5- Lauch your docker image in EC2
+- 5- Lauch your docker image in EC2 Machine

 Policy: